Kagurabachi: Masumi

 A kunoichi with a cross-shaped tattoo on the right side of her face.
 Sumi meets with Hakuri and Uruha at the train station in order to transport them to Senkutsuji Temple via the use of a transportation mandala, which she can create using a marker.
 Upon arriving there, Sumi tends to Hakuri's treatment to hasten the safe usage of the Storehouse before joining Samura and the other clan members in battle against the Hishaku.
 During Operation: Easy Does It, Sumi makes off with Iori on a motorcycle as Kuguri gives chase.

-Enchanted Blade Wielders
+Enchanted Blade Bearers

-The Enchanted Blade Wielders are elite swordsmen selected by Kunishige Rokuhira to wield his blades during the Seitei War.
-Their prowess secured Japan's victory against an island nation skilled in wielding the Datenseki, earning them public acclaim as war heroes.
+The Enchanted Blade Bearers, or commonly known as Sword Bearers (Shoyūsha), are elite swordsmen personally selected by Kunishige Rokuhira to wield his blades during the Seitei War.
+Their combat prowess secured Japan's victory against the island nation skilled in wielding the Datenseki, Shokoku, earning them public acclaim as war heroes.
 After the conflict, they concealed themselves for safety.
-When Kunishige and one wielder are killed by the Hishaku, the Kamunabi places the survivors under heavy guard.
-Among them, Seiichi Samura seeks to eliminate the remaining wielders—and himself—to atone for their concealed wartime crimes, which remain unknown to the public.
+When Kunishige and the bearer Ibuki Misaka are killed by the Hishaku, the Kamunabi placed the survivors under heavy guard.
+Among them, Seiichi Samura seeks to eliminate the remaining bearers—and himself—to atone for their concealed wartime crimes, which remain unknown to the public.